-HomeKit: The ultimate guide to Apple home automation
+Everything you need to know to get started with HomeKit

 How to access your HomeKit accessories outside of your home

-Want to change your lights while you're on vacation?
+Want to control your lights while you're on vacation?
 Here's what you need to know about HomeKit and remote access.

 Troubleshooting HomeKit

-Having trouble setting up your HomeKit system?
+Having trouble setting up HomeKit?
 Here's our full list of troubleshooting tips and recommendations.

 - How to transfer your old Hue lights to your new HomeKit bridge